pakesson/tt_simon_spi/docs/info.md

 This project has not been hardened against side-channels or other cryptographic attacks.
 That could potentially be an interesting follow-up project.

-The ASIC implementation also includes an image illustrating a secure chip, on metal layers 1 and 2, as can be seen in this 3D render:
+The ASIC implementation also includes an image illustrating a secure chip, on metal layers 1 and 2, shown in this 3D render:

 ![GDS render](gds_3d_viewer.png)